 New International PV Technology Roadmap Updates Path towards Continuous Solar Cost Reduction

-BERLIN, Germany — March 21, 2013 — SEMI has announced the release of the 4th edition of the International Technology Roadmap for PV (ITRPV), the global collaborative process that informs PV cell, module and system manufacturers, equipment and materials suppliers, and other industry stakeholders on key technology trends in the field of crystalline silicon (c-Si) photovoltaic technology and identifies critical areas for R&D and process improvements.
+On March 21, SEMI announced the release of the 4th edition of the International Technology Roadmap for PV (ITRPV), the global collaborative process that informs PV cell, module and system manufacturers, equipment and materials suppliers, and other industry stakeholders on key technology trends in the field of crystalline silicon (c-Si) photovoltaic technology and identifies critical areas for R&D and process improvements.
 This year’s edition concludes that the industry’s historic learning rate of about 21 percent can be maintained into the next decade by introducing new double- and single-sided contact cell concepts, new and improved materials, improved cell front and rear side efficiencies, new module technologies, increased equipment productivity, and other areas.

 The ITRPV was jointly prepared by leading international c-Si solar cell manufacturers, module manufacturers, silicon producers, and wafer suppliers.
 Feedback and input from various institutes, equipment suppliers and providers of production materials was also included.
 The present publication covers the PV value chain from crystallization, wafering and cell manufacturing downstream to module manufacturing and PV systems.
 The ITRPV has grown in importance as the oversupply of PV products and global competition has led to rapid price declines, making the roadmap a critical guide to supply chain profitability, as well as price competitiveness of non-subsidized solar energy.